 We received plenty of messages that Abrams was a regular at the MGM casino in Maryland, and the team was supposedly aware.
 Source said that playing table games was allowed at a casino as long as he was not betting on baseball which was not an issue here.
 But the source said that Abrams was told that if the gambling interfered with his baseball — he would be disciplined.

-General manager Mike Rizzo handled the situation instead of trying to take care of this another way.
-Once Abrams was demoted, the truth would come out.
+General manager Mike Rizzo handled the situation by going with the demotion instead of trying to take care of this another way such as a suspension or doing nothing.
+Once Abrams was demoted, the rumors that had been out there for months, came to the surface.

 On Thursday night, Abrams had a strong performance, going 4-for-5 with two doubles and two stolen bases in the Nats’ 7-6 loss to the Cubs.
 He also joined the exclusive 20/30 club with his 30th steal in the game on Thursday to go with his 20 home runs.
 The only other player in Nats’ history to achieve those stats was Alfonso Soriano in 2006 in his 40/40 season.
-The problem with Abrams was that if the rumors are true on ESPN that Abrams was in the casino until 8 am on Friday morning for a 1:20 PM game that afternoon, his off-the-field issues might have affected his on-the-field issues.
-In the game yesterday, Abrams went 0-for-3 with a walk.
+The problem with Abrams was that if the rumors are true on ESPN that Abrams was in the casino until 8 am on Friday morning for a 1:20 PM CDT game that afternoon, his off-the-field issues might have affected his on-the-field performance because in the game yesterday, Abrams went 0-for-3 with a strikeout and some questionable defense in a Nats loss.

-According to The Nats Report, “the front office finally reached its breaking point on Friday when they witnessed Abrams’s lack of effort during a play in which catcher Drew Millas attempted to pick off Seiya Suzuki in the bottom of the eighth inning.
+According to The Nats Report, “the front office finally reached its breaking point on Friday when they witnessed Abrams’ lack of effort during a play in which catcher Drew Millas attempted to pick-off Seiya Suzuki in the bottom of the eighth inning.
 Millas threw a sharp throw, but Abrams was slow to react and missed the catch, allowing Suzuki to reach base safely.”

-Going into this offseason, there were already question marks on Abrams who has the worst OAA defense in all of the Major Leagues at -18.
-His poor defense has caused his team 13-runs per the statistic.
-Imagine a shortstop that the Nats are facing in Dansby Swanson has saved 12 runs — that is a +30 runs saved from Abrams’ output.
-That is one run for every game in a month.
-So yes, the Nats have a real issue with Abrams on the field.
-Many times the Abrams defense looked like a lack of effort going after balls and poor form.
-Abrams defense declined from last year when he was a -9 fielder.
+Going into this offseason even before these off-the-field issues became public, there were already question marks on Abrams who has the worst OAA defense in all of the Major Leagues at -17.0.
+His poor defense has cost his team 13-runs per the statistic.
+Imagine a shortstop that the Nats are facing in Dansby Swanson who has saved 12 runs for his team — that is a +25 runs saved differential from Abrams’ output.
+That is nearly one run for every game in a month.
+So yes, the Nats already had a real issue with Abrams on the field.
+Many times, the Abrams defense looked like a lack of effort going after balls and poor form.
+Abrams defense declined from last year when he was a -9.0 fielder.
 So why did he get that much worse?

-Abrams, 23, went from an All-Star this year into a deep slump with the bat where he went his final 56-games of this season batting only .191 with a .575 OPS.
-His value was built on his offense, and he was the Nats best hitter for the first half of the season.
+Abrams, 23, went from an All-Star this year into a deep slump in early July with the bat where he went his final 56-games of this season batting only .191 with a .575 OPS.
+His value was built on his offense and baserunning, and he was the Nats best hitter for the first half of the season.

 With the Abrams drama in the pre-game, this could have overshadowed everything — but it didn’t.
 His teammate with San Diego, MacKenzie Gore, was a difference maker today while taking a no-hitter into the 7th inning.
 Gore was traded with Abrams and James Wood and others from San Diego for Juan Soto.